 Who is eligible to use Duo Two-Factor Authentication?

-The university's implementation of Duo includes all full-time faculty and staff.
+The university's implementation of Duo includes all students, faculty and staff.

 Am I required to use two-factor authentication?

 All Seton Hall users are required to use two-factor authentication.